Meta Wants to Schedule Your Next Doctor’s Appointment

 Monetize and Gamify Your Health Data

-Famous entrepreneur Jane Thomason recently published an article in the Journal of Metaverse outlining some incredible possibilities for how metacitizens may be able to use their health data in the future.
+Famous entrepreneur Jane Thomason recently published an article in the Journal of Metaverse outlining some incredible possibilities for how metacitizens may be able to use their health data in the future, albeit the importance of having the ability to remove personal information from the internet as needed.

 For instance, users may receive compensation in exchange for “move-to-earn” programs directed at improving wellness.
 Users may earn these rewards passively during their everyday lifestyle or while participating in smart workouts with direction from virtual instructors.

 These sorts of programs will play into a more significant paradigm shift in the healthcare industry where people can better control their data and utilize it more effectively for their well-being.
+With advancements in healthcare software, patients now have access to tools that enable them to manage their health data more efficiently and collaborate with healthcare providers seamlessly.
 Thomason notes that non-fungible tokens (NFTs) will likely play a significant role in this new data exchange, with their growth in popularity apparent from NFT stats.

 Revolutionizing Mental Health